-3 34.
-Discuss the extent to which the board has used its cite and fine authority.
+- 34. Discuss the extent to which the board has used its cite and fine authority.
 Discuss any changes from last review and last time regulations were updated.
-Has the board increased its maximum fines to the \$5,000 statutory limit? and

-35. How is cite and fine used?
+Has the board increased its maximum fines to the \$5,000 statutory limit? and - 35.
+How is cite and fine used?
 What types of violations are the basis for citation and fine?

-8 BPM's cite and fine regulations are in California Code of Regulations, Title 16, Division 13.9, Article 8, 9 §1399.696.
+BPM's cite and fine regulations are in California Code of Regulations, Title 16, Division 13.9, Article 8, \$1399.696.

-11 Citation and fine remains an effective tool for BPM to obtain compliance in advertizing, record keeping and 12 other such cases when they do not seem to rise to the level of an Accusation.
-There is no significant change 13 from the last review.
+Citation and fine remains an effective tool for BPM to obtain compliance in advertizing, record keeping and other such cases when they do not seem to rise to the level of an Accusation.
+There is no significant change from the last review.

 BPM was among the first to implement non-disciplinary citation and fine authority, filing regulations in 1988 that became operative that same year [Register 88, No. 37].
-Beginning in the early 1990s, BPM used this authority to respond, some felt zealously, to advertising violations and lax compliance with certain licensing requirements, such as timely renewal and the license requirement for postgraduate training.
+Beginning in the early 1990s, BPM used this authority to respond, some felt zealously, to advertising violations and occasional lax compliance with requirements such as postgraduate residents beginning graduate medical education programs prior to fulfilling all the requirements and obtaining a Resident's License (something not required for MD residents).